Australian shepherds are widely known for being playful, energetic, loyal,

 Don’t Push Your Dog’s Nose In Their Mess

 Pushing your dog’s nose in their mess when they have an accident in the house will not teach them to have an accident in the house.
 Puppies do not understand what this action means, and it will only teach them to be nervous about going to the bathroom.
 Puppies are like babies, and they are bound to have accidents.
 Remember to reward your puppy for doing their business outside.

 Don’t Make A Big Deal About Coming Or Going

-It is a great feeling when our dogs are happy to greet us, but it is important to not make too big a deal out of coming home or going out.
+It is a great feeling when our dogs are happy to greet us, but it is important not to make too big a deal out of coming home or going out.

-This can lead to your dog becoming nervous when they see you leaving the house and becoming overly excited when you come home, or whenever they hear the door open.
+This can lead to your dog becoming nervous when they see you leaving the house and becoming overly excited when you come home or whenever they hear the door open.

-When you get home and your dog is very excited, be sure not to greet them until they calm down.
+When you get home, and your dog is very excited, be sure not to greet them until they calm down.

 In general, Australian shepherds are easy to train because of their highly intelligent nature.
 They are also eager to please their owners, so they want to learn new things quickly in order to make you happy.

 Australian shepherds can be bossy due to their herding instincts, so they may not always make a suitable pet for a first-time dog owner.